ptorres001/cluster_gentrification_new_york/README.md

         1. Stakeholders include residents that are in areas that are susceptible to gentrification.
         2. Community groups that exist to empower residents to battle gentrification.
         3. Government agencies tasked with keeping housing affordable in under served communities.

+- What does this model take into account?
+        1. The model tracks the trends in neighborhoods that have gentrified and compares them with current neighborhoods.
+        2.

 ## Data